 Since the simulator is already kept at ultracold temperatures, the newly discovered relationship of cooling to an increased number of spin states means that it should theoretically be possible to cool highly controlled atoms down to nano-Kelvin temperatures.
 Such temperatures are needed to directly observe quantum magnetism in action.

 “When you get alkaline earth atoms really cold, that’s when you can see the most interesting physics,” Hazzard said.

 Because of the unique properties of alkaline earth atoms, scientists will soon be able to study what happens when different magnetic flavors interact and produce spin ordering.
-For instance, as a simulator gets colder, random flavors may take on their preferred spin direction at regular intervals inside a three-dimensional lattice, like the one shown here.
+For instance, as a simulator gets colder, random flavors may take on their preferred spin direction at regular intervals inside a three-dimensional lattice, like the one shown in Figure 1.

 This behavior will set the stage for the creation of antiferromagnets and spin liquids.
 In antiferromagnets, random magnetic flavors assume their preferred directions at utralow temperatures of below 1 nK.
 Spin liquids can occur when interactions or geometrical factors frustrate the antiferromagnetic order, causing it to “ melt.”
 In the resulting spin liquid, spins can fluctuate through different states even near a temperature of absolute zero.